PIXEL-202/PXE-DOS/README.md

  The number of requests = count of syn messages (default 100000000)

- if you run :

-                  python3 PXE-DOS goole.com

-   the tool Will continue by default port 80 and the default count of syn messages 10000000 if you run:
+the tool take first argv for website and secount for port numper (default 80 )  and third for count syn messages (default 100000000)
-                 python3 PXE-DOS.PY google.com 443

-                 the tool Will continue with prot 443 and the default count of syn messages 100000000 if you run :
-                 python3 PXE-DOS.py google.com 443 5

-                 the tool Will continue with port 443 with  5 syn messages